nebari-dev/nebari/docs/source/introduction/qhub-101.md

 # QHub 101

-QHub is an open source framework that allows data science team to initialize and maintain their data science stack on cloud.
+QHub is an open source framework that allows data science teams to initialize and maintain their data science stack on the cloud.
 QHub makes use of Terraform to deploy JupyterHub, JupyterLab, Dask, and Conda environments on Kubernetes clusters across all major cloud providers.

 Through QHub, the deployment is managed using a single configuration file and is powered by GitHub Actions.
 This allows teams to build and maintain cost-effective and scalable